-Bell Labs' needs.
-When Thompson needed a de he implemented their ideas.
-As a pun on Multi Ken Thompson and Dennis Ritchie decided gave the system the name Unix.
+Ken Thompson and Dennis Ritchie decided to sketch out an operating system that would meet Bell Labs' needs.
+When Thompson needed a development environment (1970) to run on a PDP-7, he implemented their ideas.
+As a pun on Multics, Brian Kernighan, another Bell Labs researcher, gave the system the name Unix.